Community Multiscale Air Quality Model (CMAQ) Model - Online Version

 The following is a general schedule of the CMAQ Online Training interactive resources:

-- Days 1-5 - Chat Room, 8 am - 5 pm, EST; CMAS Trainers will be available to moderate the course interactive discussions and answer questions
+- Days 1-4 - Chat Room, 9 am - 5 pm, ET; CMAS Trainers will be available to moderate the course interactive discussions and answer questions

 All lecture slides used during the interactive discussions will archived and available for download to the course participants.